colthreepv/alldebrid/README.md

 Download a version from [dist/ folder](dist/), and unzip where you like.
 Then follow the [Build Locally](#build-locally) chrome options (load extension)

+## Chrome Webstore versioning

+The project uses a standard [semver versioning](http://semver.org/) (`x.x.x` style), when published on Chrome Webstore it gains an additional minor release number, representing the number of times it has been republished or corrected (ex: `x.x.x.8`).
+This because Chrome Webstore requires strictly increasing version values, which I agree with.

 ## Need contributions
 If anyone with graphic skills, this project would really benefit of: